Femininity: Overview and history

 Despite the terms femininity and masculinity being in common usage, there is little scientific agreement about what femininity and masculinity are.
 Among scholars, the concept of femininity has varying meanings.

-Professor of English Tara Williams has suggested that modern notions of femininity in English-speaking society began during the medieval period at the time of the bubonic plague in the 1300s.
+Professor of English Tara Williams suggests that modern ideas of femininity in English-speaking society emerged during the medieval period, around the time of the bubonic plague in the 1300s.
 Women in the Early Middle Ages were referred to simply within their traditional roles of maiden, wife, or widow.
-After the Black Death in England wiped out approximately half the population, traditional gender roles of wife and mother changed, and opportunities opened up for women in society.
-The words femininity and womanhood are first recorded in Chaucer around 1380.
+After the Black Death in England killed nearly half the population, traditional gender roles shifted, creating new opportunities for women in society.
+The words femininity and womanhood were first recorded in Chaucer's works around 1380.

 In 1949, French intellectual Simone de Beauvoir wrote that "no biological, psychological or economic fate determines the figure that the human female presents in society" and "one is not born, but rather becomes, a woman".
 The idea was picked up in 1959 by Canadian-American sociologist Erving Goffman and in 1990 by American philosopher Judith Butler, who theorized that gender is not fixed or inherent but is rather a socially defined set of practices and traits that have, over time, grown to become labelled as feminine or masculine.
 Goffman argued that women are socialized to present themselves as "precious, ornamental and fragile, uninstructed in and ill-suited for anything requiring muscular exertion" and to project "shyness, reserve and a display of frailty, fear and incompetence".